F-100F Super Sabre U.S. Air Force Fighter Trumpeter 1/48

-I think it is good for paint surface that I moved my hand the same direction from up to down or from forward to backward when covering a paper.
+I think it is good to paint the surface that I moved my hand in the same direction from up to down or from forward to backward when covering a paper.
 Anyway, I’m a complete beginner because the former silver painting was Hasegawa F-104 many years ago.

 I painted ALQ-31 ECM in stainless steel silver.
-There seems to be a painting example of white and the olive-drab when I check it.
+There seems to be a painting example of white and olive drab when I check it.
 In the case of this body, I gave priority to the same color united feeling of the appearance and had stainless steel silver.